regcs/AliceLG/README.md

 ## General Information
 This add-on was created for the use with the Looking Glass lightfield display.
 I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new 3D display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).

-If you like this add-on and would like to support me, I would be really happy about a small donation.
+If you like this add-on and would like to support me, I would be really happy about a small [donation](LINK MISSING).

 ## Features
 - seamless integration into the common Blender workflow
-- lightfield viewport in the Looking Glass with automatic and manual view refresh
-- option to display a viewcone representing the Looking Glass volume in the scene
+- a viewcone representing the Looking Glass volume in the scene
+- lightfield viewport in the Looking Glass with:
+   - automatic and manual view refresh modes
+   - a holographic mouse cursor
+   - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
+- support for multiple scenes and view layers
+- addon settings are saved in & loaded from your Blender file

 ## System Requirements
 - Windows or macOS (Linux not tested yet)